Homework 7: t-tests and ANOVA

 Homework 7 expectations

 Read through the entire homework before starting to answer a question.
+There’s also a BONUS, with three questions for you to consider.
+Read through the entire homework before starting to answer a question — all questions are intended to help you achieve the learning outcomes for the chapter.
 You are expected to have read the chapter and to have completed preceding homework.
 Answers are provided to odd numbered problems — turn in your work for even numbered problems.

 How to work this homework